osama-raddad/material-tip/README.md

 # Get It

-Add it in your root build.gradle at the end of repositories:
+**Step 1.** Add it in your root build.gradle at the end of repositories:

 ```gradle
 allprojects {